JetBrains/resharper-devguide/Features/Navigation.md

 * `TextRange` - just return a `new TextRange()`.
 You might want to consider making a single instance to return for each query.
 * `MergeKey` - this yields a key which indicates whether or not several items should be merged.
 Thus, it makes sense to have this property yield a unique value for each item you don't intend to merge.
 * `ProjectElementEnvoy`, `TypeMember`, `TypeElement`, `Namespace`, `MergedItems` - simply return `null`.
-* `OccurenceType` - `OccurenceType.Occurence`.
+* `OccurrenceType` - `OccurrenceType.Occurrence`.
 * `IsValid` - `true`.
 * `PresentationOption` - define it as a `get/set` property.

-For examples of leveraging the various `IOccurence` members, take a look at some of the its built-in ReSharper implementors.
+For examples of leveraging the various `IOccurrence` members, take a look at some of the its built-in ReSharper implementors.